p0wen/WaveApartments/README.md

 1. Active site was not marked in Navbar
 2. Flipcard feature did not work on all Browsers `-webkit-`had to be added.
 Minor details were reported and adjusted.

 ### Peer-Code-Review through Code Institute
 Using the community and getting input from other developers was used to polish the code and identified not so obvious errors which were hidden in the code.
 This lead to cleaning up the html code and refactoring the css.

+## Features to come

+While finishing up the page the following features were identified to be added in the future:

+1. Create german translation and implement a language toggle
+2. Connect Booking Form in Modal and on Contact-Page to a email host or database
+3. Finalize links to Legal (Contact, Privacy, Terms) and Social Media
+4. Make use of `Polyfills` so that the date picker works on all browsers

 ## Deployment

 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.

-To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/p0wen/1milestone.git` into your terminal.
+To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/p0wen/WaveApartments.git` into your terminal.
 To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

 ## Credits